caelcs/dateflow/README.md

 ## define the source date time from different classes.

-`now()`: create Instant from current date time `fromMillis(long millis)`:create Instant from epoc milliseconds `from(LocalDate localDate)`: create Instant from local date (no time required because is not bind to that) `from(LocalDateTime localDateTime, ZoneId zoneId)`: Create Instant from LocalDateTime, and ZoneId needs to be provided so can it can be transformed to UTC internally
+`now()`: create Instant from current date time.

+`fromMillis(long millis)`:create Instant from epoc milliseconds.

+`from(LocalDate localDate)`: create Instant from local date (no time required because is not bind to that).

+`from(LocalDateTime localDateTime, ZoneId zoneId)`: Create Instant from LocalDateTime, and ZoneId needs to be provided so can it can be transformed to UTC internally.

-`from(String date, String dateFormat, ZoneId zoneId)`: Create Instant from String, and ZoneId and format needs to be provided so can it can be transformed to UTC internally
+`from(String date, String dateFormat, ZoneId zoneId)`: Create Instant from String, and ZoneId and format needs to be provided so can it can be transformed to UTC internally.

-`from(LocalDateTime localDateTime)`: Create Instant from LocalDateTime, using system default ZoneId `from(String date, String dateFormat)`: Create Instant from String, using system default ZoneId `fromUTC(Date date)`: Create Instant from Date, the assumption here is that the date time is already in UTC `fromUTC(String date, String dateFormat)`: Create Instant from String, format needs to be provided and the assumption here is that the date time is already in UTC
+`from(LocalDateTime localDateTime)`: Create Instant from LocalDateTime, using system default ZoneId.

+`from(String date, String dateFormat)`: Create Instant from String, using system default ZoneId.

+`fromUTC(Date date)`: Create Instant from Date, the assumption here is that the date time is already in UTC.

+`fromUTC(String date, String dateFormat)`: Create Instant from String, format needs to be provided and the assumption here is that the date time is already in UTC.

-`fromUTC(String date)`: Create Instant from Date, the assumption here is that the date time is already in UTC and using a default datetime format
+`fromUTC(String date)`: Create Instant from Date, the assumption here is that the date time is already in UTC and using a default datetime format.

-`fromUTC(LocalDateTime dateTime)`: Create Instant from LocalDateTime, the assumption here is that the date time is already in UTC
+`fromUTC(LocalDateTime dateTime)`: Create Instant from LocalDateTime, the assumption here is that the date time is already in UTC.

-`fromUTC(LocalDate localDate)`: Create Instant from Date, the assumption here is that the date time is already in UTC
+`fromUTC(LocalDate localDate)`: Create Instant from Date, the assumption here is that the date time is already in UTC.

 ## Reset time to 00:00:00 or 23:59:59:999
 ```